HSF/hsf.github.io/organization/_posts/2018/2018-11-29-coordination.md

         steps.
 A few people (Andrea, Steve) have already agreed to push on work in this area.
 We might have a dedicated 5-day practical workshop in 2019?
-    -   Graeme will also give an [*Overview Board*](https://indico.cern.ch/event/734889/) report tomorrow.
+    -   Graeme will also give a [*WLCG Overview Board*](https://indico.cern.ch/event/734889/) report tomorrow.
         We forwarded Federico’s invitation to ACAT to generators people.
 We might also give a summary there (Andy Buckley will